raythx98/Fake-Video-Detection/README.md

 ### Configure the Notebook
 - Open the Jupyter Notebook
-- Under `Importing dataset from Google Drive`, change `base_folder` to your desired path
+- Under `Import dataset`, change `base_folder` to your desired path
-- rename the zip file for `training_path` and `testing_path`, more on creating your dataset [below](#creating-your-datasets)
+- rename the zip file for `dataset_path` and `testing_path`, more on creating your dataset [below](#creating-your-datasets)

 ### Creating your datasets

 #### Dataset format
-Your datasets `training_dataset.zip` and `test_dataset.zip` should follow the following format:
+Your datasets `dataset.zip` and `testing.zip` should follow the following format:

+> Note that training data have to be preprocessed, this notebook assumes that you have preprocessed your videos into multiple frames (approximately 20) and formatted them into .jpg files.

+> However, if your data is not processed - don't worry!
+There are helper methods defined under `Helper Methods` at the bottom of the Notebook, such as `Frame Extraction` and `Face Extraction`, to help you preprocess your video files easily!

+> In `testing.zip`, Both images and videos must be present, even though the prediction is made for individual frames, we will need the video to aggregate for the final prediction.

 ```
 dataset.zip/
     dataset/
         train/
             fake_image/
             .
 00001/
             .   .  frame00001.jpg
             .   .  frame10001.jpg
             .   .  frame20001.jpg
             .   .  ...
             .
 00002/
             .   .  frame00001.jpg
             .   .  frame10001.jpg
             .   .  frame20001.jpg
             .   .  ...
             .
 00003/
             .   .  frame00001.jpg
             .   .  frame10001.jpg
             .   .  frame20001.jpg
             .   .  ...
             .   ...
             real_image/
+                *same as above
             image_labels.csv
         val/
             fake_image/
+                *same as above
             real_image/
+                *same as above
             image_labels.csv

+testing.zip/
+    testing/
+        test/
+            image/
+            .
+00001/
+            .   .  frame00001.jpg
+            .   .  frame10001.jpg
+            .   .  frame20001.jpg
+            .   .  ...
+            .
+00002/
+            .   .  frame00001.jpg
+            .   .  frame10001.jpg
+            .   .  frame20001.jpg
+            .   .  ...
+            .
+00003/
+            .   .  frame00001.jpg
+            .   .  frame10001.jpg
+            .   .  frame20001.jpg
+            .   .  ...
+            .   ...
+            video/
+            .
+00001.mp4
+            .
+00002.mp4
+            .
+00003.mp4
+            .   ...
+            image_labels.csv
 ```

-#### Format for training and validation json files
+#### CSV File Format
-`train.json` and `val.json` should follow the following format:

-> Note that this is different from `test.json` [below](#format-for-test-json-file).
+> Note that the CSV format for `dataset` and `testing` is different

->
-> For `train.json` and `val.json`, we will require image width and height to be specified under `images`.
-Also, `annotations` are not needed for `test.json`
->
-`image_labels.csv` is structured as follows
+For `dataset`, `image_labels.csv` is structured as follows
 ```
 filename                        | class
 fake_image/00000/frame00001.jpg | fake